 That’s why we’re giving away one scholarship specifically for a current medical student, graduated medical student or existing client of Student Loan Planner.

 Who is Eligible for this Student Loan Scholarship?

 Please read the requirements carefully

 - Currently owe six figures of student loans, AND

-- Be an active dental student for the 2019-2020 school year OR have just graduated this spring or summer, OR be an existing client of Student Loan Planner
+- Be an active medical student for the 2019-2020 school year, OR have recently graduated this spring or summer, OR be an existing client of Student Loan Planner

 How Much and What Are We Giving Away?

 Student Loan Planner is doing pretty well, but we’re not a multi-million dollar organization either.
 All of the scholarship money is going to come directly out of the profits of the business.
 We view this as reinvesting in you as the reader that has helped this platform become successful.

 - You’ll also get a free course (either “Student Loans 101” or “Six Figure Debt to Six Figure Net Worth” course)

 For past clients, the scholarship will include a free follow-up consult since they’ve already received the initial one.
 Doctors usually pay me $449 to $595 to consult with them on their student debt, so the scholarship is worth close to $1,000.